DarynHolmes/react_introduction/workshop/02_1st_component.md

 ## Basic Component

-First remove the "Mix Tape" content so that index.html has the following HTML:
+First remove the "Mix Tape" content and make `index.html` have the following HTML:

 ```html
 <!-- src/index.html -->